ZhuBrocadeSoar/examplesOfOpenCV/README.md

 It is a good way to learn OpenCV.

-# mans of functions and others
+# Mans of functions and others

 I find that my book is not good for learning OpenCV, It's mix the C API and the C++ API, I thik i must do something.My book is ***Arduino Computer Vision Programming*** by Ozen Ozkaya and Giray Yillikci, translated by Zhang Huadong.